Skip to main content

 The U.S. Department of Agriculture (USDA) directs divisions which participate in the National School Lunch Program or School Breakfast Program to have a written and clearly communicated system to address meal charges in place.
 The USDA directs the division’s system regarding unpaid meal charges to be delivered to all households at the start of the school year and to households that transfer into the school division during the school year.

 Information about free/reduced lunch applications are posted on the web, given to media, and distributed to parents in August.
 The application is available online and on paper.
 Our policy about school meals and snacks (JHCH) establishes that students with an unpaid balance will be allowed to make lunch choices from the posted school menu.
-For additional information, see charlottesvilleschools.org/nutrition.
+For additional information, see the nutrition page on our website.

 • Within one calendar month of the opening of school, each division must, simultaneously with any other materials customarily distributed at that time, send to the parents of each enrolled student a notice of the Va Code requirements regarding parental responsibility and involvement, a copy of the school division’s standards of student conduct, and a copy of the compulsory school attendance law and the enforcement procedures and policies adopted by the school board.
 Each parent must sign and return to the student’s school a statement acknowledging receipt of the above materials and each school must maintain records of such signed statements.